xamarin/dev-days-labs/HandsOnLab/README.md

 #### Android

 Simply set the DevDaysSpeakers.Droid as the startup project and select a simulator to run on.
+The first compile may take some additional time as Support Packages are downloaded, so please be patient.

+If you run into an issue building the project with an error such as:

+**aapt.exe exited with code** or **Unsupported major.minor version 52** then your Java JDK may not be setup correctly, or you have newer build tools installed then what is supported.
+See this technical bulletin for support: https://releases.xamarin.com/technical-bulletin-android-sdk-build-tools-24/

+Additionally, see James' blog for visual reference: http://motzcod.es/post/149717060272/fix-for-unsupported-majorminor-version-520

 #### Windows 10